FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 ---

+# What do they want?

+- current versions built consistently and quickly
+- software and version accounting for all jobs
+- reliable citation sources -> re-producibility

+---

+# How do we give them what they want?

+`./configure; make; sudo make install`

+Download tarball, check required packages, **install them**, build, re-check required packages, **make install**, build modulefile

+Then repeat above for the next package, and repeat *exactly* for new versions of this package.

+---

 # Reliable Software

-## EasyBuild
-challenges: download tarball, build process, pre-requisites, integration with env modules, repeat with next version in the same way

-"./configure; make; make install"

----

-# EasyBuild is...

-## building software with ease
+EasyBuild: building software with ease

 ### Features

 - multiple versions and builds of many software packages
-- automated dependency system
+- automated package dependency system
 - re-producible software package builds
 - automated environment modules managment
 - curated toolchains